Yashsaini28/care-and-cure-hospital/README.md

 ![image](https://user-images.githubusercontent.com/55012463/120026988-7501e400-c010-11eb-8ddf-386bb6d8c89b.png)

-USed Web scrapping for food deatils.
+USed Web scrapping for food details.

 ## Web Scrapping
 Web Scripting is an automatic method to obtain large amounts of data from websites.
 Most of this data is unstructured data in an HTML format which is then converted into structured data in a spreadsheet or a database so that it can be used in various applications.
 There are many different ways to perform web scraping to obtain data from websites.